Short-Term & Temporary Disability in Missouri: Applying

 Temporary Disability In MO

-Workers in Missouri find more success when applying for temporary disability benefits because the government requires two types of coverage that fall into this category: occupational injuries of any duration and off-the-job accidents and illnesses lasting at least twelve months.
+Workers in Missouri have more success when applying for temporary disability benefits because the government requires two types of coverage: occupational injuries of any duration and off-the-job accidents and illnesses lasting at least twelve months.

 Social Security